-Probably due to the US holiday it was a slow market for the latter part of last week for the sterling/dollar pairing.
+Probably due to the US holiday, it was a slow market for the latter part of last week for the sterling/dollar pairing.
 The UK Autumn Statement had little effect.

 A thought from my trading last week is that, as in any skill, confidence (not arrogance) plays a considerable part.
-I think confidence in trading comes from profitability.
+I think faith in trading comes from profitability.
 Which in turn requires timely, decisive decisions.

 Panicked, after the event, entries don’t count.